adiabaticPendulum/PhyPy/README.md

 # PhyPy (Pre-Alpha)
 A library based on Pandas, Numpy and Matplotlib to facilitated Physics Labs at the University and evaluation of experimental results in general.

+**NOTE**: Be aware that most of this is not that advanced.
+In fact, most of it are just some handy presets, shortcuts and small modifications, mostly designed to suit my personal needs and preferences.
+There might be only small advantages over using matplotlib and pandas alone, so you might want to consider that instead.
+I might this library, to facilitate some work for specific use-cases (University physics labs).
+While the result might be a little bit easier to use (if you understand this documentation, which probably isn't even up-to-date), however, it is certainly less versatile, less performant, less reliable, less safe and may lack some features.
+If you want to use this nevertheless, welcome aboard.

 This is a personal projects, no further support, bug fixing or continuation is guaranteed whatsoever.

 # Documentation